chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api-advanced-management.md

 ### Create API key
-By sending a `POST` request to the `/create` action of the management module, you can issue new API keys.
+By sending a `POST` request to the `/create` action of the management module, you can issue a new API key.

 **Note:** You cannot assign request limits to the new API key that would exceed your own limits.
 Similarly, you cannot assign user roles to the new key which